pcotret/litex-wiki/Migen-nMigen.md

 The latter is more flexible/powerful since allows elaborating the nMigen module with appropriate parameters.

-# Will i be limited by this?
+# Will I be limited by this?

 Not really, nMigen has some advantages over Migen and LiteX has features and a rich ecosystem of cores not already available in others projects, so while waiting for the planets to be aligned, the best is probably to take the best of both worlds: